fieldtrip/website/tutorial/ica_artifact_cleaning.md

 {% include markup/info %}
 Preprocessing and filtering serves to reduce artifacts (such as drifts) and hence makes artifacts less visible.
 Unpreprocessed data gives the best representation of the artifacts.

 Repeat the inspection with ft_databrowser on the original data, without high-pass filter and without resampling.
 That requires that you have to call ft_preprocessing again.
-Look at the channels that start with `MTL*` around 178 seconds into the recording and compare the juimp to the one you observed in the filtered and downsampled data.
+Look at the channels that start with `MTL*` around 178 seconds into the recording and compare the jump to the one you observed in the filtered and downsampled data.

 Be aware that artifacts (and trials) are expressed in samples, so you can look at the same time in the recording, but you cannot refer to the artifacts in the original and downsampled data using the same sample numbers.
 {% include markup/end %}